Mughlani Begum: Revolt of Khwajah Mirza Khan (1754)

 Despite their own moral failings, the courtiers of Lahore opposed the rule of Mughlani Begam, leading to fresh revolts.
 One of the key figures in this uprising was Khwajah Mirza Khan, an Uzbek chief who had once been a trusted commander under Moin-ul-Mulk.
 After initially siding with Bhikari Khan, he later accepted the Begam’s favor and was appointed faujdar of Eminabad, where he effectively controlled his territory, crushing Sikh resistance and maintaining order.

 However, Bhikari Khan, still imprisoned, conspired with Mirza Khan’s brother, Khwajah Muhammad Said Khan, to overthrow the Begam.
-Encouraged by this plan, Mirza Khan marched to Lahore, won over the Begam’s soldiers, and took control of her palace, looting its wealth, jewels, and valuables.
+Encouraged by this plan, Mirza Khan marched to Lahore in December 1754, won over the Begam’s soldiers, and took control of her palace, looting its wealth, jewels, and valuables.
 The Begam was removed from power and confined in her mother's residence.
 Mirza Khan then declared himself Nawab, placing an aigrette on his head and distributing titles and rewards to his Mughal allies.
 Initially, several Mughal nobles submitted to his authority, but their unity soon collapsed due to jealousy and internal rivalries.
 Despite hosting gatherings and making promises of loyalty, the commanders turned against each other, leading to widespread disorder.
 While Mirza Khan launched some military campaigns against the Sikhs, his inability to maintain stability and secure revenue weakened his rule, allowing chaos to spread across the province.

 Mughlani Begam’s Revenge and Lahore’s Turmoil (1755)

 After being ousted from power, Mughlani Begam sought revenge against Khwajah Mirza and Bhikari Khan, who had played key roles in her downfall.
 She sent her uncle, Khwajah Abdullah Khan, to Ahmad Shah Abdali’s court in Kandahar, accusing the Mughal nobles of causing chaos in Punjab.
-Abdali ordered his general, Aman Khan, to march on Lahore with 10,000 troops.
+Abdali ordered his general, Aman Khan, to march on Lahore with 10,000 troops in April 1755.
 Khwajah Mirza was easily defeated and imprisoned, while Lahore was plundered.
 The Begam was reinstated, and Khwajah Abdullah became her deputy.
 Bhikari Khan was handed over to the Begam, who had him brutally beaten and personally stabbed him before his corpse was discarded outside the city.
-However, Khwajah Abdullah soon turned against the Begam, confined her to her mother’s house, and took full control of Lahore, ruling with tyranny and oppressing the city’s inhabitants for wealth.
+However, Khwajah Abdullah soon turned against the Begam by July, confined her to her mother’s house, and took full control of Lahore, ruling with tyranny and oppressing the city’s inhabitants for wealth.
 Meanwhile, Adina Beg Khan, the powerful governor of Jullundur Doab, saw an opportunity amidst the unrest.
 In September 1755, he marched on Lahore, where Khwajah Abdullah’s oppressive rule had made him widely despised.
 Without resistance, Abdullah fled to Multan, allowing Adina Beg to seize the capital, appoint Sadiq Beg Khan as his deputy, and return to Jullundur.